Terminology

 Cloud API

-Cloud API is the REST API for Darcy Cloud.
+Cloud API is the REST API for Edgeworx Cloud.
 Cloud Portal and edgectl both communicate with Cloud API.
 You may also build your own applications that interact directly with cloud API.
 See the Cloud API REST documentation .

 edgectl